fabian7593/EasyRestApiLand/README.md

   * Get file by code, and obtain the specific URL to access file.

 * Another things
-  * Easy Fast Structure: An Structure to create any CRUD of any tables of DB, with just 2 files and less than 300 lines of code.
+  * Easy Fast Structure: An Structure to create a complete CRUD of any tables of DB, with just 2 files and less than 300 lines of code.
   * UDC (Unit Dynamic Central):
       This is the important information to show on drop down list, checklist, or another types of information, for config or for fill the other tables.
       For example the list of countries, in db, or list of currencies or phones codes, or anything that you need as miscellaneous information.
   * Logs: This is a table for save all the logs on the apps, with important information like platform, ip, method and class, and anothers.
-  * Email Management: Some requests for send emails.
+  * Email Management: Some requests for send emails fast and easy (in this example with gmail).
+  * Error Management: This project has a strong structure of error management.
+  * Validations: A lot of important validations like required fields, regular expressions, and others.

 <br>